 5. A list of the drugs you entered will appear.
 You can add up to 25 prescription drugs to a drug list.
 Carefully review each one to make sure that the dosage listed next to the medication is the dosage that you are prescribed.
 If not, press on the change dose box and select the correct dose (e.g. many medications can either be 10 or 20 mg per tablet).
 Check the frequency (e.g. 30 or 60 pills monthly).

-any changes to the automated Save Your Drug List feature on the
+changes to the automated Save Your Drug List feature on the right

-right side of the page.
-The system automatically saves your
+side of the page.
+The system automatically saves your entered drug

 10. You should sort your results by the lowest estimated annual drug costs when doing a search during the annual election period.
 If doing a search at any other time of year you should check the drop down box for a feature that allows you to sort the plans by the lowest estimated cost for only the remaining months of the calendar year.